getgrav/grav-learn/pages/17/08.advanced/04.environment-config/doc.md

 Grav has the ability to extend the [powerful configuration capabilities](../../basics/grav-configuration) for different environments to support different configuration for **development**, **staging**, and **production** scenarios.

+> [!CAUTION]
-!!
-Up to Grav 1.6 environments were stored in `user/` folder.
+> Up to Grav 1.6 environments were stored in `user/` folder.
 Grav 1.7 moves environments to `user/env/` to make environments easier to maintain.
 It is highly recommended that you move all the environments into this new location on your existing sites.

 ### Automatic Environment Configuration